ahmadelbaba/HealthyHearts/README.md

 ## **DATABASE MOCKUP**

 As mentioned previously, PostgreSQL will be used as the data and will be hosted on AWS.
 The database will include one table only with the variables mentioned above as columns.

+Click the link here to view the chosen data set: [Healthy Hearts Data Summary]()

 ### ETL Process